 The decision to stop driving or ask a loved one to stop driving can be an extremely difficult one.
 Most people wish to continue to drive for as long as possible, because losing one's ability to drive translates as losing one's connectedness and independence.
 However, subtle changes in physical and mental abilities are not noticed by the individual or loved ones over a period of time, and some people drive long after they should limit or stop driving, either temporarily or permanently depending on the individual.

-The AARP article "10 Signs That It's Time to Limit or Stop Driving" addresses this difficult decision, by providing warning signs that indicate when someone should limit or stop driving.
+The AARP article We Need to Talk: The Difficult Driving Conversation addresses this difficult decision, by providing warning signs that indicate when someone should limit or stop driving.

 AARP also provides the "We Need to Talk" online seminar developed by The Hartford and the MIT AgeLab, that helps drivers and their loved ones to recognize warning signs.
 It also helps families initiate productive and caring conversations with older adults about driving safety.